Credit...via Hromadske

 In a comment to the Ukrainian news outlet Suspilne, Andriy Yusov, a spokesman for Ukraine’s military intelligence service, said that Ms. Roshchina had been scheduled to be transferred to a jail in Moscow and was then set to be returned to Ukraine as part of a prisoner exchange.
 That claim could not be independently verified.

-“Victoria’s passing is not just the loss of a remarkable woman, but of an intrepid witness to history,” the International Women’s Media Fund said in a statement.
+“Victoria’s passing is not just the loss of a remarkable woman, but of an intrepid witness to history,” the International Women’s Media Foundation said in a statement.
 “Regardless of her cause of death, we can say with certainty that her life was taken because she dared tell the truth.”